Eating disorders in England

 Experiencing difficulties with your child's eating-disorder care?
 I'll start by referring you to BEAT resources and then give you some more pointers I have heard about.

 BEAT has an excellent page full of practical advice: 'Overturning bad decisions'.
-For example during the Covid pandemic I knew of a child whose GP referral to the child and adolescent eating disorder service was rejected.
+For example I'm thinking of a child, referred (correctly) by the GP to the child and adolescent eating disorder service, who rejected the referral.
 The parents found on BEAT's page this section: 'The eating disorder service has denied me an assessment'.
 They used the letter template provided and — success — got an almost immediate appointment and treatment.
-All the letter says is: "As the NICE guidelines state that anyone believed to have an eating disorder should receive a specialist assessment, please could you let me know why this is being denied to me?"

 So check out that BEAT page, and now I'll share some more tips I've picked up from parents.